 National New Play Network Playwright-in-Residence at New Jersey Repertory Theatre, 2012–13

 And the benefit for the host institution would be an extra set of specific hands (or eyes and voice, rather) added to their team.
-Theaters gain the perspectives, skills, and connections of a playwright.
+Theatres gain the perspectives, skills, and connections of a playwright.
 Playwrights could teach classes, initiate outreaches, dramaturg, analyze scripts, connect the host institution to other writers, and drink with you.
-And just as writers gain cred for being connected to a theater, so can theaters for being linked with writers.
+And just as writers gain cred for being connected to a theatre, so can theatres for being linked with writers.
 It’s why things like the world premiere status matters so much—visibility, connections.

 Julie Felise Dubiner

 Associate Director of American Revolutions, Oregon Shakespeare Festival.
 Board Member, Literary Managers and Dramaturgs of the Americas

 Most of the playwright residencies that I know of all have the same noble goal—to provide writers with financial and artistic support at an artistic home for a period of time in exchange for that playwright contributing to the community or the theatre or both in some way.
 At some residencies, playwrights get to produce their own work, create work with the local community, provide the voice of a creating artist on the staff, etc.

 In theory, I have no problem with any of that.
 I think it’s great to support playwrights—I also think it would be great to support designers.